 Surgically created vascular access, either "native" (direct connection of patient's artery and vein) or with the use of artificial graft, serves for repeated entries into the blood stream during hemodialyses.
 Adequate flow volume is needed for the hemodialysis procedure and also for longer patency of the access.
 Generally, forearm accesses have flow 400-800 ml/min, brachial accesses 800-1500 ml/min.
-Such flow is ensured by the sudden fall of peripheral vascular resistance just after the access creation together with further maturation of both the feeding artery and outflow vein.
-This systemic vascular resistance decrease leads to subsequent volume overload and -at least temporarily- to increased cardiac output and left ventricle ejection fraction (Ori et al. 1996).
-Bos et al. (Bos et al. 1999) studied the effects of vascular accesses on cardiac oxygen supply and demand using pressure wave analysis.
-They concluded that accesses have small effect on left ventricular oxygen demand, but decrease cardiac oxygen supply considerably.
+Such flow is due to a sudden fall of peripheral vascular resistance just after the access creation together with further maturation of both the feeding artery and outflow vein.
+This systemic vascular resistance decrease leads to subsequent volume overload and - at least temporarily - to increased cardiac output and left ventricle ejection fraction (Ori et al. 1996).
+Bos et al. (1999) studied the effects of vascular access on cardiac oxygen supply and demand using pressure wave analysis.
+They concluded that access has small effect on left ventricular oxygen demand, but decreases cardiac oxygen supply considerably.

-Case reports of hyperkinetic heart failure as a result of high flow access have been published, such as that of Jin et al. (Jin et al. 2006).
+Case reports of hyperkinetic heart failure as a result of high flow access have been published (Jin et al. 2006).
 More commonly, access flow contributes to the development of already present congestive heart failure either clinically silent or overt.
-Such opinion is supported by the following studies of access creation impact on heart failure parameters: Ori et al. documented an increase of cardiac output, ejection fraction, cardiac index and of atrial natriuretic peptide and a decrease of plasma renin activity in a small study (10 subjects).
-Similar findings were observed 2 weeks after access creation together with increase of ANP and BNP.
-We observed statistically significant increase of BNP levels 6 weeks after the construction of vascular access with "normal" flow (709 \pm 311 ml/min)(unpublished data).
+Such opinion is supported by the following studies of access creation impact on heart failure parameters.
+Ori et al. (1996) documented an increase of cardiac output, ejection fraction, cardiac index and of atrial natriuretic peptide and a decrease of plasma renin activity in a small study (10 subjects).
+Similar findings were observed two weeks after access creation (Iwashima et al. 2002), and left ventricle diastolic function worsened after access creation together with the increase of ANP and BNP.
+We observed a significant increase of BNP levels six weeks after the construction of vascular access with "normal" flow (709±311 ml/min) (unpublished data).
 Unfortunately, these studies do not demonstrate the long-term effect of access flow on heart failure.

-An opposite approach was used by Chemla et al: they monitored the effect of surgical access flow reduction on cardiac output in a group of high access flow patients (3135+/-692 ml/min) (Chemla et al. 2007).
-Mean \pm SD access age at inclusion was 30 ± 17 months and only accesses with flow volume exceeding 1600 ml/min were included.
+An opposite approach was used by Chemla et al. (2007) they monitored the effect of surgical access flow reduction on cardiac output in a group of high access flow patients (3135±692 ml/min).
+Access age (mean ± SD) at inclusion was 30±17 months and only accesses with flow volume exceeding 1600 ml/min were included.
 Cardiac output decreased significantly after the surgery together with the access flow.
-Similar topic (but with the use of a differet flow-reducing surgical technique) was studied in a case report (Murray et al. 2004).
-The most interesting finding in this study is that in high-output states (induced by high flow accesses), the necessary increase in cardiac output to sustain the high access flows must be numerically greater than the access flow.
-This phenomenon is detectable also in the paper of Chemla et al, where access flow reduction of approx. 2 l/min led to cardiac output decrease of more than 3 l/min (Chemla et al. 2007).
+Similar topic (but with the use of a different flow-reducing surgical technique) was studied in a case reported by Murray et al. (2004).
+The most interesting finding in this study was that in highoutput states (induced by high flow accesses), the necessary increase in cardiac output to sustain the high access flows must be numerically greater than the actual access flow.
+This phenomenon was also apparent in the study by Chemla et al. (2007) where access flow reduction of about 2 l/min led to cardiac output decrease by more than 3 l/min.
 We could hypothesize that this numerical imbalance mirrors excessive increase of preload or, in other words, a sign of heart failure.